mmower/ergo/guides/recursion.md

 ## Eager Recursion

-There is a further problem that arises from the way parser combinators are defined as functions returning functions.
+There is a further problem that arises from the way parser combinators are defined as functions returning in a language that is not, by default, lazy.
 Here is an example parser that is designed to parse values like 42, true, "What is six times seven?" and also lists of values, including other lists.
 Note that we elide handling white space for brevity.

 ```elixir
 def value() do